-The Group has managed to gradually reduce the electricity consumption in the past five (5) years.
-We shall continue to monitor our electricity consumption whilst optimising our manufacturing process by implementing energy-saving initiatives and rectifying energy loss.
+We shall continue to monitor our electricity consumption whilst optimising our manufacturing process by implementing energy-saving initiatives.

 At KYM, a positive work environment is created where our employees can learn, grow and most importantly, work safely.
 Our people are simply the most valued resource we have.
 We recognise the important role they play in our current success and long-term growth.
 To this end, we have developed people-centric policies and practices, so as to create a supportive and safe environment, conducive both for work and professional growth.